-- Track using quiz result: Mark this option to track learners based on their quiz results.
-If your course has multiple quizzes, choose the one you want to track.
+- When the learner completes a quiz: Mark this option to track learners based on their quiz results.
+You can let Storyline keep track of multiple quizzes and send results to your LMS for the first quiz each learner completes.
+Learn more about tracking quizzes.
 (This option will be grayed-out if your course doesn’t have any result slides.)

-- Track using complete course trigger: Mark this option to track learners based on course completion triggers you added to your course.
+- Using triggers: Mark this option to track learners based on course completion triggers you added to your course.
 (This option is grayed-out if your course doesn't have any completion triggers.)

 - Click OK to save your changes.